-Packed with primary fruit aromas of blackberries, violets and blueberries, this wine has an intriguing edge of cracked pepper and anise to add intrigue.
+Packed with primary fruit aromas of blackberries, violets and blueberries, this wine has an intriguing edge of cracked pepper and anise adding warmth and depth.

 Juicy red plum and blackberry is supported by savoury oak characters and warm spice.
 The fruit-rich palate is supported by luscious, fine grained tannin which adds complexity and depth.

 Optimum drinking within seven years from release.Download Tasting Notes

 This wine is partially comprised of fruit from one of the oldest blocks of Shiraz on the estate.
 Block 7 is primarily dry-grown, planted in 1987 and sits on deep, sandy gravels.

 2016 represented yet another stellar year for Shiraz in the Yallingup Hills.
 A steady and warm growing season was punctuated by late rainfall that reinvigorated the vines.

 A true favourite of the Deep Woods’ winemaking team.
 Each batch of fruit was handled individually from picking through to the final blend being chosen.